15 forgotten sci-fi and fantasy series of the 1970s

 No, not those Ghostbusters.
 Long before Bill Murray and Dan Aykroyd were chasing Slimer, Forrest Tucker and Larry Storch of F Troop starred in this supernatural slapstick, which also featured a gorilla wearing a propellor beanie.
 It would spawn a cartoon a decade later, which would lead to those other cinematic Ghostbusters having to title their cartoon The Real Ghostbusters.
 But who was first, guys?

 David McCallum, best known as Illya Kuryakin on The Man from U.N.C.L.E., starred in this update of the H.G.
 Wells classic.
-Of course, this was the second attempt to turn the novel into a TV series, following the 1958 original which can be streamed here on MeTV.com.
+Of course, this was the second attempt to turn the novel into a TV series, following the 1958 original.
 This time, the main character is a scientist for the Klae Corporation working on "molecular disintegration."
 After a traditional pilot, the series struck a lighter, comic tone.
 Nevertheless, it only lasted 12 episodes.

 Image: Universal TV / Wikipedia